statamic/docs/content/collections/docs/antlers.md

 ```

 ### Arrays
 Arrays are a collection of elements (values or variables).
-You can loop through the elements of the array to access and display their contents.
+You can loop through the elements of the array using the `{{ value }}` variable, or reach in and pluck out specific elements by their index.

+#### Looping
 ```
 {{ songs }}
   <li>{{ value }}</li>